When your Elderly Parent Hurts You

 The torments of Tantalus by Bernard Picart (1673-1733).
 We see here Tantalus reaching for overhanging fruits that he can’t reach and the waters will recede upon trying to quench thirst.

-Tantalus is punished by standing in a pool of water with overhanging fruits; he cannot eat the fruits nor drink the water.
+Tantalus is punished by standing in a pool of water with overhanging fruits; he cannot eat the fruits and he can not drink the water.
 Tantalus will forever feel deprived to fulfill his hunger and thirst.
-This has become to know a Tantalean Punishment, referring to good things in life that are there to grab but forever elude our grasp.
+This has become to know a Tantalean punishment, referring to good things in life that are there to grab but forever elude our grasp.
 In English the word tantalize refers to an object of desire that is out of reach.

 Practical & Philosophical Reflections